flashoverm/Atemschutzueberwachung/README.md

 - (Implemented in V0.8) If operation is active, background light doesnt turn off

-- Draegerman collection with editable (TextEdit to enter foreign names) and Spinner right of it, to choose from list.
+- (Implemented in V0.9) Draegerman collection with editable (TextEdit to enter foreign names) and Spinner right of it, to choose from list.
 Chosen draegerman is entered in the text edit

-- Configuration of reminder and alarm in administration menu: Vibration yes/no, flashlight yes/no, sound yes/no
+- (Implemented in V0.9) Configuration of reminder and alarm in administration menu: Vibration yes/no, flashlight yes/no, sound yes/no